 There are many positive aspects to this impressive projector.
 First, it connects in three easy steps.
 Whether connecting using HDMI, VGA, or USB, it is easy to connect.
 The wireless connection is also simple.
 With the wireless connection, the presenter has the freedom to move around the room.

 There are a couple of negative aspects to this projector as well.
 Although Acer claims the lamp can last from 5,000-10,000 hours, customers reported they don’t last this long.
-This projector does not have HD capability, but Acer offers a wireless HD kit that can be purchased separately to stream HD quality content.
+This projector does not have HD capability, but Acer offers a wireless HD kit purchased separately to stream HD quality content.
 Replacement bulbs are pricey.
 If the projector stops working, you could return it as a one-year limited warranty comes with this projector; however, getting support from customer service is costly after that year.
-For a fee that is almost as much as the projector, Acer customer service will look at the projector to see what is wrong with it.
+For a fee that is almost as much as the projector, Acer customer service will look at the projector to see what is wrong.

 5. ViewSonic PS501W WXGA